microsoft/vscode-docs/blogs/2017/02/15/textmate-sematics.md

 *A performance engineering episode from the Monaco/VS Code Editor.*

-VS Code version 1.9 includes a cool performance improvement that we've been working on and I wanted to tell its story.
+Visual Studio Code version 1.9 includes a cool performance improvement that we've been working on and I wanted to tell its story.

 **TL;DR** TextMate themes will look more like their authors intended in VS Code 1.9, while being rendered faster and with less memory consumption.